 - A fully stocked first aid kit must be readily accessible.
-(Consult Sample First Aid Kit) - A working communication device (for example, cell phone) must be accessible. - An individual who takes responsibility for providing first aid to injured students must be knowledgeable of the school board's concussion protocol and must follow the school's first aid emergency action plan, including accessibility to a vehicle for transportation of a student to hospital (consult First Aid Plan and First Aid Emergency Response) and be present during the entire practice/competition.
+(Consult Sample First Aid Kit) - A working communication device (for example, cell phone) must be accessible. - A designated individual who takes responsibility for providing first aid to injured students must be knowledgeable of the school board's concussion protocol and must follow the school's first aid emergency action plan including specific direction for participants with accessibility needs, accessibility to a vehicle for transportation of a student to hospital (consult First Aid Plan and First Aid Emergency Response), and be present during the entire practice/competition.